MS Jutlandia: Second tour

 It gave certain cultural problems to have civilian patients.
 At that time in Korea it was the rule that the hospital dealt with the treatment of the patient, whereas the supply of the patient was his own problem.
 So, when a patient was brought on board, the entire family, including all cooking utensils, moved into the foot end of the bed.
 In some cases the family could be deeply aggravated, if they were not allowed to look after their sick – the hospital staff wasn't completely trusted.
 Some patients tried to avoid having their bed made: it showed, that they had hidden some of their food away under the pillow.
 It wasn't a normal occurrence to have food every day, so it was better to ration what was there in time...

 After the initial problems, things improved.
 The strange habits of the foreigners became known and accepted, and the local patients were happy to get on board.Jutlandia's people became so engaged in the humanitarian work, that they often rejected their leave in Japan.
 Quite voluntarily, people took a double turn.
 The need of the often very sick Korean patients came first.

-Much to the dismay of the Red Cross, no wounded P.O.W.'s were allowed on board.
+Much to the dismay of the Red Cross, no wounded POWs were allowed on board.
 There was deep dissatisfaction that the Red Cross were only allowed to help one side in the conflict: it was felt that the impartiality of the Red Cross was in doubt.
 But the military leaders of the U.N. would not allow this.
-To overcome the problem, some of the doctors used their spare time to aid at operations in the hospitals that treated P.O.W.'s.
+To overcome the problem, some of the doctors used their spare time to aid at operations in the hospitals that treated POWs.

 On 29 March 1952 Jutlandia sailed, bound for Japan.
 Another ambulance transport, but this time she was going all the way home to Denmark.
 She departed on 21 April with 194 patients on board.